Alpha Centaurid Meteor Shower 2027: Peak Date & Visibility

 How to find the Alpha Centaurid meteor shower constellation?

 The Alpha Centaurids appear to originate from the constellation Centaurus.
-It’s the ninth-largest constellation in the sky, famous for containing Alpha Centauri, the closest star to the Solar System.
+It’s the ninth-largest constellation in the sky, famous for containing the Alpha Centauri system, home to Proxima Centauri — the closest known star to the Sun.
 The exact location of the radiant is about 2° northwest of the star Hadar (beta Centauri).
 The meteor shower is best observed in the Southern Hemisphere, visible up to 32°N.

 The easiest way to find the position of the Alpha Centaurids’ radiant is to use a stargazing app.
 Here is how to do it with the free app Sky Tonight: